-What do life insurance beneficiaries need to know?
+What should life insurance beneficiaries know?

 What does it mean to be a life insurance beneficiary?

 A life insurance beneficiary is generally a person (although it can sometimes be a trust, estate or charity) who has been selected by the owner of a life insurance policy to receive the money from that policy (also known as the "death benefit") after the policy owner has passed away.